groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/licensing-and-subscription.md

 {{< /tab >}}
 {{< /tabs >}}

-#### Apply License from embedded resource
+#### Apply License from an Embedded Resource

-You can set license as embedded resource as an alternative to license file.
-This is a convenient way because you need just add a license to the project and specify the license name in the SetLicense method, without thinking about the full paths to this file
+Instead of using a license file, you can install the license as an embedded resource.
+To do this, add a license to the project and specify the license name in the `SetLicense` method without specifying the full path to this file.

 {{< alert style="info" >}}

-Before using embedded license it should be added to project, and in properties of this file set "Build action" to "Embedded Resource".
-Make sure that license name in embedded resources and string argument in SetLicense method are same
+To use the embedded license, add it to your project and set the **Build Action** property of this file to "Embedded Resource".
+Ensure that the license name in the embedded resources matches the string parameter of the `SetLicense` method.
 {{< /alert >}}

 The following code snippet shows how to use the embedded license:

 {{< tabs "example4">}}